2,086 active GA MGEVs

 Health Benefits of Gardening – Teaching the value of the interior and exterior landscape for human health, well-being, and quality of life, transferring knowledge and skills to intended audiences so that they might utilize this information for personal health and a healthier workplace and community.

 The idea of Master Gardener volunteer training began on the West Coast more than 40 years ago.
-Overwhelmed by requests for gardening information, Extension agents from Washington State University recruited home gardeners.
-In exchange for specialized training in horticulture, these gardeners made a commitment to spend time doing volunteer outreach work.
+Overwhelmed by requests for gardening information, Extension agents from Washington State University recruited volunteers to help educate communities.
+In exchange for specialized training in horticulture, these volunteers made a commitment to spend time doing outreach work.
 The Master Gardener program has since traveled around the world.
 Through the Master Gardener program, thousands of people across the United States and Canada have been trained as volunteers.
 Similar programs now exist in the UK, Australia, and other countries.

 In Georgia, the Master Gardener Extension Volunteer Program is operated through county offices of the University of Georgia Cooperative Extension.
 Our state Master Gardener Program was started in Atlanta in 1979.
 Today, Georgia Master Gardener Extension Volunteers are active in many counties throughout the state.